Howard S. and Linda B. Stern Career Development Professor

-“Our laboratory is interested in understanding the mechanisms underlying the interaction between cancer and cells of the immune system.
-By using tumor mouse models, designed to mimic tumor progression in humans, the primary goal is to understand the co-evolution of the anti-tumor immune response and cancer.
-Understanding the interplay between tumor and immune cells will help to develop and improve effective immunotherapies against cancer.”
+“Our laboratory is interested in understanding the mechanisms underlying interactions between cancer and the immune system.
+In studying mouse models designed to mimic tumor progression in humans, our primary goal is to explain the co-evolution of the anti-tumor immune response and cancer.
+Knowing the interplay between tumor and immune cells will help to develop and improve effective immunotherapies against cancer.”

 Stefani Spranger is an Assistant Professor of Biology at MIT.
 She received her bachelor's and master's degrees from the Ludwig-Maximilians University in Munich.
 She received her PhD in 2011 from the Helmholtz-Zentrum Munich, Institute for Molecular Immunology, where she conducted her doctoral work under the supervision of Professor Dolores J. Schendel.
 Professor Spranger completed her postdoctoral training at the University of Chicago in the laboratory of Professor Thomas F. Gajewski.
 During this period, she was supported by a German Research Foundation postdoctoral fellowship and subsequently received the Cancer Research Institute's Irvington Postdoctoral Fellowship.
 Spranger is currently is a Scholar of the William Guy Forbeck Research Foundation and holds the Howard S. and Linda B. Stern Career Development Professorship.